orbeon/orbeon-forms-doc/form-runner/advanced/excel.md

 ## Availability

-This is an Orbeon Forms PE feature available in Orbeon Forms 4.x.
+This is an Orbeon Forms PE feature.

 ## What it is